-1. Ownership of Data and Information
+Ownership of Data and Information

-Today, market giants like Facebook and Amazon have a vast number of servers that store personal information regarding income, dietary preferences, credit card information, and more.
-And this data is collected not only to provide better and more user-oriented services but also sold to the marketers who pay millions every year for this.
+Today, market giants like Facebook and Amazon have many servers that store personal information regarding income, dietary preferences, and credit card information.
+This data is collected to provide better and more user-oriented services and sold to the marketers who pay millions every year for this.

-2. Easy Access to Information
+Easy Access to Information

-3. No Need in Central Point of Control
+No Need in Central Point of Control

 The blockchain leader offers an all-in-one trusted platform where all data is encrypted while the applications are unbreakable.
 Therefore, there is no need for intermediaries.
-No government or third parties will be able to kill sites or servers, while no one will be able to control the identities of others.
+No government or third parties will be able to kill sites or servers, and no one will be able to control the identities of others.

 What are the Disadvantages Of Web 3.0?

-2. Tough to Regulate
+Tough to Regulate

-3. Surfing Web 3.0 Requires Better Processors
+Surfing Web 3.0 Requires Better Processors

 Web 3.0 Use in Real Life